Lochnair/blog/source/_posts/building-an-octeon-toolchain.md

 ## Folder structure
 Download the source archives into the `archives` folder.
 Extract the Cavium patchset archive into the `toolchain/patches` folder, the rest goes into the `toolchain/sources` folder.
+You need to create symlinks in the GCC source folder to the it's various dependencies as shown below.

 You also need to create build/ folders for each of the components we're building (Binutils, GCC, Musl)